MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5913.md

 ms.search.form: Report_5913_Primary
 ms.date: 11/2/2024
 ms.service: dynamics-365-business-central
-# ms.custom:
+ms.custom:
-#  - ai-gen-docs-bap
+  - ai-gen-docs-bap
-#  - ai-seo-date: 10/23/2024
+ai-seo-date: 10/23/2024
-# ai.usage: ai-assisted
+ai.usage: ai-assisted
 ---

 # Service - Shipment (document report)

-The **Service - Shipment** report is meant for producing a document that you can send to your customer.
+Use the **Service - Shipment** report to produce shipment documents that you can send to your customer.

-The report displays information such as shipment number and date, item description and quantity, as well as the customer's name, address and contact number.
+The report displays information such as:

-Only posted shipments are included in the report.
+- Shipment number and date
+- Item description and quantity
+- Customer name, address, and contact number

+The report only includes posted shipments.

-The report allows for different output options:
+The report provides options for different outputs:

-* Get multiple copies of the shipment, in addition to the original.
-The copies are marked Copy.
+- Get multiple copies of the shipment.
+The copies are marked with **Copy**.
-* Show the correction lines that are related to undoing quantity posting.
+- Show the correction lines that are related to undoing posted quantities.
-* Add an appendix to the report with information about the lot and serial numbers that are in the shipment.
+- Add an appendix to the report with the lot and serial numbers that are in the shipment.

-You can include either all service shipments or selected service shipments in the report output.
+You can include either all or selected service shipments in the report.

 ## Use cases